 Welcome to my website covering the restoration of my 1962 2.4L Mark 2 Jaguar Saloon, otherwise known as the Mk2 (or MkII) Jag.

-A couple of years ago, covered in dust in a lock up, it was decision time, does it stay or does it go?
+Quite a few years ago, the Jag was languishing in a damp lock up, covered in dust and unloved.
+It was decision time, does it stay or does it go?
 My partner uttered the fateful words “You can’t get rid of that car….”

 Given the length of time I’ve owned the car, I have some pretty clear ideas about what I want to modify and why.
 These line up with the intended use of the vehicle which is as a weekend warrior rather than a daily driver.